How a credit card can build your credit score

 Paying bills on time: Keeping up with your household bill payments, including your phone contract, can prove to lenders you’re keeping your finances in check

-Check for errors: Have you recently moved house or tied the knot and changed your surname?
+Check for errors: Have you recently moved house or got married and changed your surname?
 Remember to update your credit report

 Existing debt: You should try to pay off any existing debt before applying for new credit.
 Lenders may hesitate to lend you more money if you already have a high level of debt